 Playa Xcacel is a long beach in a natural coastal inset with shallow stunningly turquoise water.
 For the most part, the sand is soft but there are some rocky areas in the water so you may want to bring water shoes for foot protection.
 Keep in mind there are some areas that are not safe for swimming and depending on the day, the waves can be large.
 Be sure to reference the sign posted at the entrance that shows you exactly which areas are safe and which are prohibited (see below).

-Xcacel Beach can also be a great place for snorkeling so be sure to bring your own snorkel gear if you want to snorkel off the beach.
+Playa Xcacel beach can also be a great place for snorkeling so be sure to bring your own snorkel gear if you want to snorkel off the beach.
 There is also a cenote called Xcacelito located at the far end of the beach but it’s currently closed to visitors.

 What to know before you go